csdms/ivy/lessons/shell/creating-things.md

 (like Microsoft Word)
 which automatically applies markup and formatting to the text.

-There are many differnent text editors available;
+There are many different text editors available;
 e.g., `vi`, `emacs`, `atom`, `sublime`, but the one we'll use here is called `nano`.
 It trades functionality for simplicity.